platformsh/platformsh-docs/docs/src/integrations/overview.md

 ```

 {{< note theme="info" >}}
-If you have created your account using the Bitbucket or GitHub OAuth Login, then in order to use the Platform.sh CLI you will need to set up a password by visiting [https://accounts.platform.sh/user/password](https://accounts.platform.sh/user/password).
+If you have created your account using the Bitbucket or GitHub OAuth Login, then in order to use the Platform.sh CLI you need to set up a password by visiting [https://accounts.platform.sh/user/password](https://accounts.platform.sh/user/password).
 {{< /note >}}

 ## Validating integrations